justinlietz93/Prometheus_Void-Dynamics_Model/write_ups/foundations/void_dynamics_theory.md

 * **Method**

-  * Earlier draft: reaction–diffusion obtained first, with subsequent encouragement toward $\Box\phi$【turn4file4】【turn4file5】.
+  * Earlier draft: reaction-diffusion obtained first, with subsequent encouragement toward $\Box\phi$【turn4file4】【turn4file5】.
   * Paper: derive an effective action, then expand around constants【turn3file17】【turn4file9】.

-## Formal derivation implementing steps (1)–(2)
+## Formal derivation implementing steps (1)-(2)

 ---

 Note: If the comparison target differs, update the reference accordingly.
 Two branches are available: kinetic+action and a U(1) extension with Goldstones.

-The following provides a formal derivation of steps (1)–(2) with consistent normalization.
+The following provides a formal derivation of steps (1)-(2) with consistent normalization.

 ## Discrete action → second-order dynamics (no hand-waving)